Quantum graphs as quantum relations: General quantum relations

 The definition of ``quantum relations'' given in \cite{W} was more general than the one described above and actually encompasses both the classical and quantum cases.
 By placing the notions of channel, confusability graph, code, etc., in this context we obtain a common generalization in which the classical and quantum cases are not merely analogous, but literally special cases of a single theory.
 This material will be presented more formally, with proofs of most results.

 Let $\mathcal{M}$ be a unital $*$-subalgebra of $M_m$.
 (In \cite{W} it could be an arbitrary von Neumann algebra in infinite dimensions.)
 The two most important cases to keep in mind are $\mathcal{M} = M_m$, the full matrix algebra, and $\mathcal{M} = D_m$, the subalgebra of diagonal matrices.
-Also let
+However, other cases could arise in the presence of superselection rules; see the appendix.